-2.15 Entrants and submissions that do not meet all rules and regulations set out in these guidelines are not eligible for the program and adjudication process.
+2.15 Entrants and submissions that do not meet all rules and regulations set out in these guidelines are not eligible for the program and adjudication process, including formatting guidelines.

-2.16 For the purposes of the Nova Writes program, eligible creative writing submissions are defined as creative non-fiction, novel, poetry, short story, writing for children/young adult.
+2.16 For the purposes of the Nova Writes program, eligible creative writing submissions are defined as short form and long form creative non-fiction, novel, poetry, short story, writing for children/young adult.
 Please note that readers and judges have the same prerogative as any reader at a publishing house, which is to stop reading any manuscript whose first few pages are rife with spelling and grammatical errors.